apollographql/router/NEXT_CHANGELOG.md

 - GraphQL: http://127.0.0.1:4000/ (unchanged)
 - The GraphQL sandbox: http://127.0.0.1:4000/ (unchanged)
 - Prometheus metrics: http://127.0.0.1:9090/metrics (used to be http://127.0.0.1:4000/plugins/apollo.telemetry/prometheus)
-- Healthcheck: http://127.0.0.1:9090/health (used to be http://127.0.0.1:4000/.well-known/apollo/server-health)
+- Healthcheck: http://127.0.0.1:9494/health (used to be http://127.0.0.1:4000/.well-known/apollo/server-health)

 While you could previously only customize the path for these endpoints, you can now customize the full IP address, PORT and PATH.

 In order to enable this new feature, various `server` attributes such as `listen`, `graphql_path` and `landing_page` moved to more relevant sections.
-Likewise, `introspection` and `preview_defer_support` have moved from the `server` section to the `graphql` section:
+Likewise, `introspection` and `preview_defer_support` have moved from the `server` section to the `supergraph` section:

 This previous configuration:
 ```yaml